 How to Prepare Pasta with Zucchini and Pecorino Cream

-To prepare pasta with zucchini and pecorino cream, start by trimming the zucchinis, washing them well, and cutting them into chunks (1).
-In a non-stick pan, heat the oil (2), and when it’s hot, add the zucchinis and lightly salt them (3).
-Don’t overdo it with the salt, remember that pecorino is already quite salty.
+To prepare the pasta with zucchini and pecorino cream, start by trimming the zucchini, wash them well, and cut them into chunks (1).
+In a non-stick pan, heat the oil (2), and when it is hot, add the zucchini and lightly salt them (3).
+Do not overdo the salt, keep in mind that the pecorino is already quite salty.

-Sauté them for a couple of minutes on low heat, then add about 1/3 cup of hot water (4), and let them cook on low flame for 7-8 minutes, until they are soft (5).
+Sauté them for a couple of minutes over low heat, then drizzle with about 1/3 cup of hot water (4), then let them cook over a gentle flame for 7-8 minutes until they are soft (5).
 Turn off the heat.
-Wash the mint leaves and chop them with a knife, then add half of them to the zucchinis (6).
+Wash the mint leaves and chop them with a knife, then add half to the zucchini (6).

-Cook the pasta in plenty of salted water and, a minute before draining it, remove a small pot of its cooking water and use it to make the pecorino cream: put the grated pecorino and a pinch of pepper in a bowl.
-Add some of the cooking water (7) and stir well with a fork to avoid clumps.
+Boil the pasta in plenty of salted water and one minute before draining, take a small pot of its cooking water and use it to make the pecorino cream: put the grated pecorino and a grind of pepper in a bowl.
+Add some of the cooking water (7) mixing well with a fork to avoid lumps.

-In the end, you should have a smooth and fairly soft mixture (8).
-If you accidentally add too much water, you can adjust the sauce by adding more pecorino.
+At the end, you should obtain a homogeneous and fairly soft mixture (8).
+If you mistakenly add too much water, you can adjust the sauce by adding more pecorino.
 Drain the pasta very al dente and transfer it to the pan.
-Sauté it for about a minute, also adding a little cooking water, so that it finishes cooking and a light sauce forms at the bottom (9).
+Sauté for about a minute, also adding a little cooking water, so that it finishes cooking and a light sauce forms at the bottom (9).

-Turn off the heat and let it rest for 15-20 seconds, then, when the pasta is no longer piping hot, add the pecorino cream (10) and mix immediately, to blend the sauce with the pasta without melting the cheese (11).
+Turn off the heat and let it rest for 15-20 seconds, then, when the pasta is no longer boiling, add the pecorino cream (10) and mix immediately, so as to blend the sauce with the pasta without melting the cheese (11).

-Serve the pasta with zucchini and pecorino cream immediately, garnished with more fresh mint chopped.
+Serve the pasta with zucchini and pecorino cream immediately, garnished with more fresh chopped mint.

 Tips and Variations

-For the perfect outcome of the recipe, choose a pecorino that is not too aged: the more aged it is, the more likely it is to clump when in contact with heat.
-If you choose fresh pasta (egg tonnarelli, spaghetti alla chitarra, scialatielli…), the result will be better because compared to dry pasta, it contains more starch, which will make the pasta creamier.
+For the perfect result of the recipe, choose pecorino that is not too aged: the more aged it is, the more likely it is to clump when exposed to heat.
+If you choose fresh pasta (egg tonnarelli, spaghetti alla chitarra, scialatielli…), the result will be better, because compared to dry pasta it contains more starch, which will make the pasta creamier.